wisp-lang/wisp/Readme.md

 In _wisp_ variables can be set to new values via the `set!` special form.

-Note that in functional programing binding changes are a bad practice (avoiding these will improve the quality and testability of your code), but there are always cases where this is required for JavaScript interoperability:
+Note that in functional programming binding changes are a bad practice (avoiding these will improve the quality and testability of your code), but there are always cases where this is required for JavaScript interoperability:

 ```clojure
 (set! a 1) ; => a = 1